-Introduction: Chlordimeform, as well as other formamidine pesticides, induce permanent sex- and region-dependent effects on development of monoaminergic neurotransmitter systems.
-These effects could be related to monoamine oxidase (MAO) inhibition.
-However, chlordimeform is a very weak MAO inhibitor, which suggest that other mechanism should be involved.
-In this regard, chlordimeform alters testosterone and estradiol levels in frontal cortex, which lead to a disruption of the enzymes' expression that mediate the synthesis and metabolism of monoaminergic neurotransmitters systems.
-Therefore, an alteration of these hormones and enzymes in the other brain regions altered could also mediate the effects observed.
+Introduction: Chlordimeform, just as other formamidine pesticides, induces permanent region- and sex-dependent on monoaminergic neurotransmitter systems' development, effects that may be related to monoamine oxidase (MAO) inhibition.
+Nevertheless, chlordimeform is a very weak MAO inhibitor, which suggests other mechanisms' implication.
+In this regard, as chlordimeform alters testosterone and estradiol levels in frontal cortex and stratium, which may dysregulate the enzymes' expression that mediates the synthesis and metabolism of monoaminergic neurotransmitters systems.
+Thus, an alteration of these hormones and enzymes in other altered brain regions could also mediate the observed effects.

-Objectives and methods: In order to confirm that the formamidines produce permanent alterations of the monoamine neurotransmitter systems, through disruption of sex hormones in the striatum, by alteration of the expression of the enzymes that synthesize and/or metabolize these neurotransmitters, we evaluated, in striatum of male and female rats, the effect on the levels of testosterone and estradiol at 11 days of age, as well as the expression of MAO, COMT, BDH, TH, TRH, and AD enzymes at 60 days of age after maternal exposure to chlordimeform (5 mg / kg body weight).
+Objectives and methods: For the purpose of confirming that formamidines produce permanent alterations of monoamine neurotransmitters' systems through the disruption of sex hormones in the hipoccampus, by alteration of the expression of the enzymes that synthesize and or metabolize these neurotransmitters, hippocampus' testosterone and estradiol levels at 11 days of age, as well as the expression of MAO, COMT, BDH, TH, TRH and AD enzymes at 60 days of age after maternal exposure to chlordimeform (5mg/kg body weight) were evaluated.

-Results: Chlordimeform induced a significant decrease in testosterone and estradiol levels in striatum of rats at 11 days of age.
-We observed sex interaction with treatment in the content of T and E2.
-We determined a bigger increase in the expression of BDH [44,65% (P<0,001)] enzyme in females than in males.
-Chlordimeform treatment did not alter the expression of MAO and AD enzymes, but decreased the expression of the enzymes COMT, BDH, TH and TRH in both males and females.
+Results: Our results show an important decrease in testosterone levels, in addition to a significant decrease in estradiol levels in hippocampus of rats at 11 days of age.
+We also observed sex interaction with treatment in the content of T and E2, and we determined a bigger increase in the expression of COMT in females than in males.
+Chlordimeform treatment did not alter the expression of MAO and BDH enzymes, yet decreased the expression of the TH enzyme and increased the COMT, BDH, TH and TRH enzymes in both sexes.

-Conclusions: The present findings indicate that after maternal exposure to formamidines, in general, and chlordimeform, in particular, a permanent alteration of monoaminergic neurotransmitters, through alteration of the enzymes that synthetize these neurotransmitters, mediated by sex hormones disruption, in striatum, is induced.
+Conclusions: The present findings indicate that after maternal exposure to formamidines, in general, and chlordimeform, in particular, the previously mentioned compound induces a permanent alteration of monoaminergic neurotransmitters, by the alteration of the enzymes that synthetize these neurotransmitters, which is successively mediated by sex hormones disruption, in hippocampus.